Ben-McKay/benmckay.github.io/_pages/about.md

   - /about.html
 ---

-I am a lecturer School of Mathematical Sciences at [University College Cork](https://www.ucc.ie/en/matsci/) working on differential geometry.
+I am a lecturer in mathematics, working in differential geometry, at the School of Mathematical Sciences at [University College Cork](https://www.ucc.ie/en/matsci/).